bettergov/foiamail/readme.md

 This is a good time to double-check the server timezone is set to America/Chicago.
 See [technical docs](docs/technical.md).

 # ongoing manual work
-_Verify draft FOIA messages before sending, including message count, contents and recipients_
+_Verify draft FOIA messages before sending, including message count, contents, recipients and labels_

 Routine checklist for operating FOIAMail:
 - Monitor incoming email regularly: